How to sign-up for an online class

-On the first day of the term, log in to Blackboard.
+On the first day of the term, log in to Brightspace.
 In the Course List, click on the course title to access the actual course content.

 Once you have successfully accessed a course, any questions or concerns about the content or how to navigate it should be directed to your instructor.